Adele discography

 English singer-songwriter Adele has released four studio albums, one video album, two extended plays, 17 singles and eleven music videos.
-Adele has sold over 70 million in pure album sales and over 100 million in album equivalent units worldwide over four studio albums and one video album as of December 2021.
 She was named the best-selling album artist of the 2010s decade in the US and worldwide.
-She has also sold over 100 million in single sales with total sales records over 170 million as of December 2021.
 She also became the best-selling female artist of the 21st century in the UK.
-Her album 21 became the best selling album of 2010s decade and best selling album of 21st century.
-30 also became the best selling album of 2020s decade so far.
+Her album 21 became the best-selling album of the 21st century.

-Adele signed a record deal with XL in 2006, and released her debut album 19 in 2008 which sold over 8 million in pure album sales worldwide as of 2022.
+Adele signed a record deal with XL in 2006, and released her debut album 19 in 2008.
 The album reached number one on the UK Albums Chart, and her single, "Chasing Pavements", reached number two on the UK Singles Chart.
 Another single, "Make You Feel My Love", reached number one in the Netherlands.

 21, Adele's second studio album, was released on 24 January 2011.
 The album was immediately certified platinum by the British Phonographic Industry while debuting at number one.
-21 spent 24 weeks atop the Billboard 200 since its US release and has sold over 31 million in pure album sales worldwide to become the best selling album of 21st century.
+21 spent 24 weeks atop the Billboard 200 since its US release.
 The album's first single, "Rolling in the Deep", also reached number two in the UK and became her first number one on the US Billboard Hot 100.
 The second single, "Someone like You", was released in February 2011 and peaked at number one in the UK and Ireland, her first in her home country.
 It also became her second number one in the US.
 "Set Fire to the Rain" was released as the third single off the album in the rest of Europe and became her third number one in the US.
 In 2012, it was confirmed Adele would record and release the new James Bond theme.
-In October that same year, she released "Skyfall", which peaked at number two in the UK and number eight in the US, as well as reaching the top position in Germany, France, Ireland, the Netherlands and Switzerland.
+In October of that same year, she released "Skyfall", which peaked at number two in the UK and number eight in the US, as well as reaching the top position in Germany, France, Ireland, the Netherlands and Switzerland.
 She also won the Academy Award for Best Original Song for "Skyfall".